Challenges and opportunities for AI to help deliver fusion energy: Established and Emerging AI Approaches in Fusion Research

-The standard motivation for surrogate modelling in physics and engineering is to accelerate the time to results—where a traditional numerical solver may take hours on a HPC cluster, ML surrogate models can achieve inference in milliseconds \cite{gopakumar2024plasma,noh2025fpl}.
+The standard motivation for surrogate modelling in physics and engineering is to accelerate the time to results—where a traditional numerical solver may take hours on a High-performance computing (HPC) cluster.
+ML surrogate models can achieve inference in milliseconds \cite{gopakumar2024plasma,Agnello2024,noh2025fpl}.
 This acceleration could enable rapid parameter sweeps across the design space, address the systems integration challenge of computational intractability when interfacing simulations for different components, and provide greater accuracy than the frequently used scaling laws or reduced-order models.
 However, the challenge of this approach lies in the generality and reusability.
-With traditional methods including CNNs, standard multi-layer perceptrons (MLPs), or GPs, although the surrogate model provides accurate results within the training distribution, it offers limited or no utility outside this domain.
-By the time a dataset for training such a surrogate is developed, the specific answer being sought has often already been found through conventional means.
+With traditional methods (including CNNs, standard multi-layer perceptrons, or GPs), although the surrogate model provides accurate results within the training distribution, it may offer limited utility outside this domain.
+In some application cases, e.g., for targeted simulations or experiments, by the time a dataset for training such a surrogate is developed, the specific answer being sought may have already been found through conventional means.
 This limitation motivates the development of models that can generalise across parameter space through several approaches: (i) training on large, broad datasets; (ii) algorithmic developments that enable zero-shot or few-shot fine-tuning; (iii) hybrid models combining numerical approaches with ML; and (iv) active learning pipelines, such as Bayesian optimisation, for improved simulation efficiency.
 These approaches are not mutually exclusive and optimal results may require combining all of the above.
-However, approaches (i) and (ii) have not been actively pursued in fusion to date.
+However, approaches (i) and (ii) have not been fully pursued in fusion to date.

-Below we provide some examples of future directions, however this is not an exhaustive list.
+Below we provide some examples of ongoing development and longer-term promising direction, cautioning that this is not an exhaustive list due to the fast evolving field of AI and of its applications.